Skip to main content

 Coronavirus at Work: Safety Inspectors Reviewing Scores of Employee Hospitalizations, Deaths

-“For all workers, the toll of COVID-19 infections and deaths is mounting and will increase even more rapidly as workers return to work without necessary safety and health protections,” AFL-CIO President Richard Trumka wrote in the letter, which listed dozens of members who have died f
+“For all workers, the toll of COVID-19 infections and deaths is mounting and will increase even more rapidly as workers return to work without necessary safety and health protections,” AFL-CIO President Richard Trumka wrote in the letter, which listed dozens of members who have died from the virus

 Unions, advocates say Trump putting meat packing workers at risk